apache/druid/docs/content/operations/rule-configuration.md

 * `type` - this should always be "broadcastByPeriod"
 * `colocatedDataSources` - A JSON List containing data source names to be co-located. `null` and empty list means broadcasting to every node in the cluster.
 * `period` - A JSON Object representing ISO-8601 Periods
-* `includeFuture` - A JSON Boolean indicating whether the broadcast period should include the future.
-Default is true.
+* `includeFuture` - A JSON Boolean indicating whether the load period should include the future.
+This property is optional, Default is true.

 The interval of a segment will be compared against the specified period.
 The period is from some time in the past to the future or to the current time, which depends on `includeFuture` is true or false.
 The rule matches if the period `overlaps` the interval.